What does Finncore sound like?

 The sound of all this early Finnish hardcore punk is deeply rooted in the tradition of Swedish hardcore and British anarcho-punk.
-Their style is, however, characterized by a raw, “garage” guitar tone, primitive bass lines and a certain contempt for rhythm as the drums are always lagging behind the “frostbitten” vocals, whether it’s intentional or their drummers were just drunk all the time.
+However, their style is characterized by a raw, “garage” guitar sound, primitive bass lines and a certain contempt for rhythm, as the drums always lag behind the “frostbitten” vocals, whether this is intentional or the drummers were just drunk all the time.

-As with many other classic scenes from the ’80s, the style has surpassed their national borders long time ago and you do not need to live in Finland to play Finncore anymore.
-Examples of international bands playing classic Finncore include Rajoitus (Sweden), Laukkaus (Japan), Kirottu (US), Räjähtää (Greece), and many more.
-There’s a whole new generation of bands, both in Finland and elsewhere, who still try emulate the vintage Finncore sound in the 21st Century.
+As with many other classic 1980s scenes, the style has long since crossed national borders and you no longer have to live in Finland to play Finncore.
+Examples of international bands playing classic Finncore are Rajoitus (Sweden), Laukkaus (Japan), Kirottu (USA), Räjähtää (Greece) and many more.
+There’s a whole new generation of bands, both in Finland and elsewhere, who are still trying to emulate the vintage Finncore sound in the 21st century.